skyrocket-qy/distributed-system-knowledge/concepts/foundations/system-mode/README.md

 -   **Development and Operational Complexity:** The effort required to build, deploy, and maintain the system.
 -   **Cost:** The financial implications of infrastructure, development, and operations for a given system mode.

-## Characteristics

-- **Scalability**: The ability of a system to handle a growing amount of work.
-- **Consistency**: The property that ensures that every node in a distributed system has the same view of the data.
-- **Availability**: The property that ensures that a system is operational and accessible.
-- **Fault Tolerance**: The ability of a system to continue operating in the event of failures.
-- **Complexity**: The degree to which a system is difficult to understand, design, and implement.

 ## Comparison

 | Mode | Scalability | Consistency | Availability | Complexity | Use Case |